 In addition to localized actions, administrative, legislative, and regulatory recommendations were made for state-wide and region-wide policies and programs that could address flood risk on a higher level.
 These recommendations provide guidance on funding allocation, safety and maintenance programs, distribution of regulatory authority, and improvements to the regional and state flood planning process, among others.
-By implementing some, or all, of these recommendations, the RFPG believes the State of Texas could begin to comprehensively address flood risk and allocate resources efficiently.
-The Lower Brazos Regional Flood Plan adequately provides for the preservation of life and property, and when implemented would not cause negative impacts to neighboring areas.
+By implementing some or all of these recommendations, the RFPG believes the State of Texas could begin to comprehensively address flood risk and allocate resources efficiently.
+The Lower Brazos Regional Flood Plan adequately provides for the preservation of life and property and, when implemented, would not cause negative impacts on neighboring areas.

-The RFPG approved the submittal of the Region 8 Lower Brazos Regional Flood Plan to the TWDB during a meeting held on December 13, 2022.
+The RFPG approved the submittal of the Amended Region 8 Lower Brazos Regional Flood Plan to the TWDB on June 22, 2023.
 In accordance with Title 31 Texas Administrative Code (TAC) §361.20, the Lower Brazos Regional Flood Plan conforms with the guiding principles established in Title 31 TAC §362.3.